Seng-Pan/sengpan/README.md

 # 💫 About Me:
 Hi!
 I'm Seng Pan, studying computer engineering at Sirindhorn International Institute of Technology (SIIT), focusing on AI and exploring AWS cloud solutions.
 AI is my passion—I even won a prize for my AI project at Simbolo AI Myanmar!
-Right now, I'm sharpening my Python model-training skills and problem-solving.
+Right now, I'm sharpening my Python model-training skills and problem-solving on Data.

 Before diving into AI, I worked as a frontend dev with React, HTML, CSS, and JS.
 Fun fact: I’d rather debug code than think about design—it’s just not my thing!